Skip to Content

 Frequently Asked Questions

-Make sure you have your student reference to hand (it is on your letter) and visit our website to register here: www.glasgowclyde.ac.uk/graduationandawardsceremony2023
+We need to know if you're coming or not so you need to register for your ceremony.
+To register, make sure you have your student reference to hand (if you don't remember it it's on your letter) and visit our website to register here: www.glasgowclyde.ac.uk/graduationandawardsceremony2023

 You need to register by 8am on Sunday 22 October 2023.

-Yes, if you are eligible to graduate but are unable to attend on the day, we can arrange to post your commemorative certificate to you.
+Don't worry, if you are eligible to graduate but are unable to attend Graduation we can arrange to post your commemorative certificate out to you.

 Just contact us with your details by emailing graduation@glasgowclyde.ac.uk